Malm Municipality

 is a former municipality in the old Nord-Trøndelag county, Norway.
 The 261 km2 municipality existed from 1913 until its dissolution in 1964.
-The municipality included the northeastern portion of what is now the municipality of Steinkjer in Trøndelag county.
+The municipality included a portion of what is now Steinkjer Municipality in Trøndelag county.
 The administrative centre was the village of Malm where Malm Church is located.

-History
+Prior to its dissolution in 1963, the 261 km2 municipality was the 312th largest by area out of the 689 municipalities in Norway.
+Malm Municipality was the 308th most populous municipality in Norway with a population of about 2,986.
+The municipality's population density was 11.4 PD/km2 and its population had increased by 16.4% over the previous 10-year period.

+General information

-The municipality was established on 1 July 1913 when the western district of the municipality of Beitstad was separated to form the new municipality of Malm.
-The initial population of Malm was 993 people, which left Beitstad with 1,934.
+The municipality was established on 1 July 1913 when the western district of Beitstad Municipality was separated to form the new Malm Municipality.
+The initial population of Malm was 993 people, which left Beitstad Municipality with 1,934.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Malm (population: 2,975) was merged with the neighboring municipality of Verran (population: 1,803), creating a new municipality called Verran.
+On 1 January 1964, Malm Municipality (population: 2,975) was merged with the neighboring Verran Municipality (population: 1,803), creating a new, larger Verran Municipality.

 Name

 The municipality (originally the parish) is named after the old Malm farm (Malmar) since the first Malm Church was built there.
 The name is the plural form of malmr which means "ore", likely referring to a gravelly plain or iron ore.
-Historically, the name was spelled Malme.
+Historically, the name of the municipality was spelled Malme.
+On 18 September 1914, a royal resolution changed the spelling of the name of the municipality to Malm.

+Churches

+The Church of Norway had one parish (sokn) within Malm Municipality.
+At the time of the municipal dissolution, it was part of the Beitstad prestegjeld and the Nord-Innherad prosti (deanery) in the Diocese of Nidaros.

+Geography

+Malm Municipality was located a little to the west of the town of Steinkjer.
+It was surrounded by Namdalseid Municipality to the north, Beitstad Municipality to the east, the Beitstadfjorden and Verran Municipality to the south, and Åfjord Municipality to the west.
+The highest point in the municipality was the 655.2 m tall mountain Sandvassheia on the border with Verran Municipality.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Malm Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Frostating Court of Appeal.